Why People Eat Pork and Sauerkraut on New Year’s Day

 Maybe the fact that I'm only 7% German on my dad's side is the reason that I didn't learn about the tradition of eating pork and sauerkraut on New Year’s Day until I was an adult and lived in Pennsylvania.

 You've probably heard about eating pork and sauerkraut on New Year's Day, but have you ever wondered why?
-According to German Food Guide, the tradition of eating pork and sauerkraut on New Year’s day goes like this:
+According to German Food Guide, the tradition of eating pork and sauerkraut on New Year’s day goes a little something like this:

 Eating Sauerkraut on New Year's Eve is a long-standing tradition in Germany.
 It is believed that eating Sauerkraut will bring blessings and wealth for the new year.
 Before the meal, those seated at the table wish each other as much goodness and money as the number of shreds of cabbage in the pot of Sauerkraut.
 The pig has long been a symbol for good luck and well-being.
 Because of this, many people believe that eating a meal with pork will bring luck in the coming new year.
 For those who prefer not to eat pork on New Year's Eve, a sweet alternative, such as Marzipan-Pigs (Marzipanschweine) or pig-shaped chocolates, is believed to bring the same benefits."